TannDev/silence-among-us/README.md

 It'll also provide a link for downloading a compatible version directly from the bot's server, if you need it.
 You can also find the exe in the [downloads](/downloads) folder, if you prefer.
 (You can get it directly from [the official releases](https://github.com/denverquane/amonguscapture/releases) as well, but we can't guarantee compatibility with other versions.)

 ### Commands
-When added to your app, the discord bot will automatically listen to every text channel it has access to.
+When added to your app, the discord bot will automatically listen for commands in every text channel it has access to.
+However, it'll only look for messages with a certain prefix to process commands.
+By default, that prefix is `!sau` or `!s`.
+The rest of this guide assumes that you are using the default settings, but just replace `!sau` with whatever your prefix is.

-To issue it commands, use `!sau <command>` or `!s<command>`.
+To issue commands to the bot, use `!sau <command>`.
-Try starting with `!sau help` or `!s?`, to get a list of all the commands currently available.
+Try starting with `!sau help` to get a list of all the commands currently available.
-Or use `!sau lobby start` (`!sl start`) to start a new lobby in your current channels.
+Or use `!sau start`to start a new lobby in your current channels.

+If the bot is online but isn't responding to your commands, then it was probably [configured to use a different prefix](#configuration).
+Fortunately, you can find out the current prefix setting for *all* the bots in your channel by typing `!sau-rollcall`.
+Every SAU bot in the channel will respond with the list of prefixes that it's listening for in that channel.
+(If you're running multiple bots, make sure you change them!)

 ### Lobby Phases
 A lobby can be in one of three phases at any given time: "intermission", "working", and "meeting".